All Products

 How it works

-Live stream encapsulation splits streams into segments in TS or CMAF format and distributes them via protocols like HLS, LL-HLS, or DASH.
-The system generates a manifest file, which records the URLs of segments in sequence.
-When a client requests the live stream, the server returns the up-to-date manifest that contains the latest segments.
+Live stream encapsulation splits streams into segments in TS or CMAF format.
+The system then distributes the segments via HLS, LL-HLS, or DASH protocols.
+For each stream, the system generates a manifest file that records segment URLs in sequence.
+When a client requests the live stream, the server returns the latest manifest.

-This feature can be combined with live stream transcoding (multi-bitrate transcoding supported) and time shifting to provide a better streaming experience.
+You can combine this feature with live stream transcoding and time shifting to improve the streaming experience.

-Compared to standard HLS, LL-HLS divides the stream into smaller partial segments (with a duration of 200 milliseconds to 1 second) and blocks playlist reloads, thus reducing the end-to-end latency to 3 to 5 seconds.
+Compared to standard HLS, LL-HLS divides streams into smaller partial segments (200 ms to 1 second).
+This approach blocks playlist reloads and reduces end-to-end latency to 3 to 5 seconds.

-By default, ApsaraVideo Live distributes live streams over the HLS protocol using the TS container format.
-However, this format is incompatible with some devices and browsers.
-In this case, use the encapsulation feature to package the content into CMAF format, which supports a wide range of devices, platforms, and codecs, such as H.265.
+By default, ApsaraVideo Live distributes live streams over HLS using the TS container format.
+This format is incompatible with some devices and browsers.
+Use encapsulation to package content into CMAF format, which supports a wider range of devices, platforms, and codecs (including H.265).

-• For smooth playback, ensure the GOP size of the ingested stream remains consistent.
-If you intend to encapsulate a transcoded stream, ensure its GOP size is also stable.
+• The GOP size of the ingested stream must remain consistent.
+If you encapsulate a transcoded stream, ensure its GOP size is also stable.

-• The duration of each segment in the encapsulated stream must be a multiple of the GOP size.
+• Each segment duration must be a multiple of the GOP size.

 LL-HLS protocol

-• The stuttering rate may increase under poor network conditions.
-We recommend using live stream encapsulation with multi-bitrate transcoding, which automatically adjusts the bitrate based on network conditions.
+• Stuttering may increase under poor network conditions.
+We recommend using encapsulation with multi-bitrate transcoding, which automatically adjusts the bitrate.

-• Ensure the GOP size of the live stream is fixed at 1 or 2 seconds to prevent stuttering or playback failure.
+• Set the GOP size to 1 or 2 seconds to prevent stuttering or playback failure.

-• A main streaming domain name can support up to 100,000 viewers.
-To increase the quota, submit a ticket.
+• A main streaming domain can support up to 100,000 viewers.
+To increase this quota, submit a ticket.

-• When you add an encapsulation configuration to a domain name for the first time, the system updates the relevant configurations for content delivery acceleration.
-These changes take about 3 to 5 minutes to take effect.
+When you add an encapsulation configuration for the first time, the system updates content delivery settings.
+These changes take 3 to 5 minutes to take effect.

-Configure encapsulation settings in the ApsaraVideo Live console or by API.
+Create an encapsulation configuration in the console or by calling an API operation.

 Note